GDSC-ULM/TechXpo/README.md

    - **Prize:** $25 per team member + Domain expert recognition
    - **Description:** Honors outstanding research contributions that significantly advance knowledge in a specific domain.

-### Honorable Mentions
+5. Honorable Mentions

-For outstanding freshman and sophomore projects, we offer special certificates.
-These recognitions support early-stage students as they develop skills and engage with the tech community.
+ - **Description:** For outstanding freshman and sophomore projects, we offer special certificates.

 ## Project Judging Criteria
 Projects will be judged on the following criteria: